 As a last resort, the atheist may give up a strictly materialistic view and agree that there are immaterial, universal laws.
 This is a huge concession; after all, if a person is willing to concede that immaterial, universal, unchanging entities can exist, then he must consider the possibility that God exists.
 But this concession does not save the atheist’s position.
 He must still justify the laws of logic.
 Why do they exist?
 And what is the point of contact between the material physical world and the immaterial world of logic?
 In other words, why does the material universe feel compelled to obey immaterial laws?
 The atheist cannot answer these questions.
 His worldview cannot be justified; it is arbitrary and thus irrational.

 Clearly, atheism is not a rational worldview.
 It is self-refuting because the atheist must first assume the opposite of what he is trying to prove in order to be able to prove anything.
 As Dr. Cornelius VanTil put it, “[A]theism presupposes theism.”
 Laws of logic require the existence of God—and not just any god, but the Christian God.
-Only the God of the Bible can be the foundation for knowledge (Proverbs 1:7; Colossians 2:3).
+Only the God of the truth and the transcendent can be the foundation for knowledge (Proverbs 1:7; Colossians 2:3).
 Since the God of Scripture is immaterial, sovereign, and beyond time, it makes sense to have laws of logic that are immaterial, universal, and unchanging.
 Since God has revealed Himself to man, we are able to know and use logic.
 Since God made the universe and since God made our minds, it makes sense that our minds would have an ability to study and understand the universe.
 But if the brain is simply the result of mindless evolutionary processes that conveyed some sort of survival value in the past, why should we trust its conclusions?
 If the universe and our minds are simply the results of time and chance, as the atheist contends, why would we expect that the mind could make sense of the universe?
 How could science and technology be possible?